Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 So having established that this proposition is valid,

-a problem of evil proponent could come and say:
+a problem of evil proponent could now come and say:

 “Okay, we know that some suffering might be good/necessary to flourish, but can you cut to the chase, and talk about the suffering that we find unfavorable or <b>unnecessary</b> for humans, like, how about the children that die?, or wars that happen in the world?, That’s the type of unnecessary suffering that makes me question god.”